Menu

 KEYSTAGE 2

-Children in Y3 and Y4, who are not yet fluent in their phonic knowledge or who failed the screen again in Y2, have regular phonics and Reading Practice sessions too with a focus on phonics.
-Teachers in Y3 ensure they have liaised with Y2 teachers and have Phonics screen results and Key Stage 1 SATS results/ papers to help them assess reading and ensure the children who failed Phonics Screen in Y2 are picked up immediately.
-Little Wandle Rapid Phonics sessions started Sept 2022.
+In Y3 comprehension is worked on in English lessons, Reading Practice sessions and individual reading sessions.
+Children in Y3 continue to have Reading Practice sessions and children throughout KS2 who are not yet fluent in their phonic knowledge, have regular phonics and Reading Practice sessions too with a focus on phonics.
+Teachers in Y3 ensure they have liaised with Y2 teachers and have Phonics screen results and Key Stage 1 SATS results/ papers to help them assess reading and ensure the children who need extra phonics are picked up immediately.
+Little Wandle Rapid Phonics assessments and sessions are used.

-Children to continue to have a “home-reader” in Y3/4 using The Big Cat colour–coded scheme if their reading age is below 8 years.
+Children to continue to have a “home-reader” in Y3/4 using the Little Wandle Fluency chapter books if relevant.
 Free readers can continue to choose a Big Cat book or an age -related book and a library book.
 A minimum requirement is to be heard 3 times a week, at home.
 Adults at home to initial and date Reading diaries.
 Teachers check Reading diaries regularly and ensure children, who are not being heard at home, are being heard at school in addition to any Reading Practice /whole class reading sessions.
 The Star Reader scheme – children who read at home, at least 3 times each week - receive 3 dojos.
-Certificates and small prizes are given out to continue to motivate children when they have achieved 6, 12, 18, 24, 30, 36 and 42 weeks of reading three times a week at home.
+Certificates continue to motivate children when they have achieved 6, 12, 18, 24, 30, 36 and 42 weeks of reading three times a week at home.

 Children in Y5 and Y6 choose an age-related book from the Y5/6 corridor.
-The book will remain in school, as will their Reading diary.
-The children will record their daily reading in school in their diary.
+The book remains in school.
+The children will record their daily reading in school in their reading diary which is also taken home each night to record their home reading.
 Children in Y5/6 who are reading below ARE have a Big Cat book to read to a designated adult and also complete comprehension cards.
-These children read one to one in school on a regular basis to an adult.
+These children read in school on a regular basis to an adult.

-Y5 and Y6 will have a paper book mark issued each Wednesday to record their reading at home.
-This is then attached to their diary each week when they return the book mark to school.
-It is the book mark that will need to be initialled and dated by the adults at home.
+Y5 and Y6 need to bring in their diary every day and each Wednesday their reading at home will be checked by their teacher.
 If this is completed at least 3 times each week, the child will receive 3 dojos.
-Certificates and small prizes are given to motivate the children when they have 6, 12, 18, 24, 30, 36 and 42 weeks worth of reading three times each week at home.
+Certificates are presented to motivate the children when they have 6, 12, 18, 24, 30, 36 and 42 weeks worth of reading.

-In Y5/6 stand-alone comprehension lessons are based on the Schofield and Sims scheme.
-Pobble365 is used for starter activities.
+In Y4, 5 and 6 stand-alone comprehension lessons are being taught through 3 Guided Reading sessions each week.
 Extracts from elsewhere linked to topics are also used.
 Y6 use past SATS papers too and CGP resources to teach comprehension skills.

 Reading for Pleasure